 Lisa Eggebeen, LCSW and director at the Steven A. Cohen Military Family Clinic at Centerstone, which serves post-9/11 veterans and their families, says, “Considering the operational tempo and deployment cycles in their family culture, it’s important for these kids to explore their feelings, confront their concerns and develop healthy coping skills.
 Some military children have avoided close friendships, knowing a goodbye is bound to follow.”

 But what a missed opportunity it would be not getting to know a military child.

-Catherine Fearn is a mother who served as a Mariner in the U.S. Army and now works with Centerstone’s Supportive Services for Veterans Families, helping those families find housing.
+Catherine Fearn is a mother who served as a Mariner in the U.S. Army and now works with Centerstone’s Supportive Services for Veterans Families.
+In her role, she helps those families find housing.

-She says, “These are some of the strongest, most resilient people around.
-They’re strongminded and adaptable to change.
-Their experiences make them culturally diverse; some have traveled the world, speak a second language and respect different cultures.
-They’re flexible and don’t complain about picking up everything they own and moving every few years.”
+“These are some of the strongest, most resilient people around.
+They’re strong-minded and adaptable to change.
+Their experiences make them culturally diverse; some have traveled the world, speak a second language and respect different cultures.”

-Colonel (Retired) Kent Crossley is executive director of Centerstone Military Services, which links active military members, veterans and families to free counseling services nationwide.
+Colonel (Retired) Kent Crossley recently served as executive director of Centerstone Military Services, which links active military members, veterans and families to free counseling services nationwide.

 “Everyone remembers to thank a veteran or active service member,” he says.
 “But it’s easy to forget that children and spouses serve too.”

 “They sacrifice a lot for our country.”